gutyoh/CS410-Final-Project/README.md

 For more insights into IntelliServer's capabilities and services, visit their [GitHub repository](https://github.com/intelligentnode/IntelliServer).

-## Accessing and using the Extension
+## Accessing and Using the Extension
 After successfully installing the Textual Spotlight extension, you can start using it by following these steps:

 1. **Open the Extensions Menu:** Click on the jigsaw puzzle 🧩 icon in the upper right corner of your Chrome browser to access your installed extensions: